-Key Audit Matter

-The REIT's real estate property portfolio comprises income producing properties and properties under development with a fair value of \$3.3 billion which represents 94% of total assets for the year ended December 31, 2021.
+Key Audit Matter The REIT's real estate property portfolio comprises income producing properties with a fair value of \$3.6 billion which represents 92% of total assets as at December 31, 2022.
 Fair value of real estate properties is based on external and internal valuations, carried out by third party and certified staff appraisers respectively, using recognized valuation techniques.
 The valuation methodology for these real estate properties is primarily based on an income approach, utilizing the direct capitalization method.
-Recent real estate transactions with characteristics and locations similar to the REIT's assets are also considered when developing the valuations.
+Recent real estate transactions with We was a subset of the individuals the preparation and review of the individuals the preparation and review of the valuations.
+We selected a sample of propereities is value change from the fair value change from the f valuation lateness of the nd performed g others: and valuation praisers lalifications income producing properties with a fair value of \$3.6 billion which represents 92% of total assets as at December 31, 2022.
+Fair value of real estate properties is based on external and internal valuations, carried out by third party and certified staff appraisers respectively, using recognized valuation techniques.
+The valuation methodology for these real estate properties is primarily based on an income approach, utilizing the direct capitalization specialists, we evaluated the appropria underlying valuation methodology, and the following audit procedures, among We assessed the competence a objectivity of management's va- team, and any third-party appr engaged, by reviewing the qua and expertise of the individuals the preparation and review of the valuations.
+We selected a sample of proper iateness of the ad performed g others: and valuation praisers ialifications characteristics and locations similar to the REIT's assets are also considered when developing the valuations.
 Note 2 of the consolidated financial statements describes the accounting policy for real estate properties, including the valuation method and valuation inputs.

-Note 4 of the consolidated financial statements discloses the sensitivity of the fair value of real estate properties to a change in capitalization rates.

-The valuation of the REIT's real estate property portfolio is a key audit matter given the inherently subjective nature of significant assumptions including capitalization rates, and assumptions involved in determining stabilized net operating income, including vacancy and rental income.
+Note 3 of the consolidated financial statements discloses the sensitivity of the fair value of real estate properties to a change in capitalization rates.
+The valuation of the REIT's real estate property portfolio is a key audit matter given the inherently subjective nature of significant assumptions including vacancy and rental income.
 These assumptions are influenced by property specific characteristics including location, type and quality of the properties.

-How our audit addressed the key audit matter

-With the assistance of our real estate valuation specialists, we evaluated the appropriateness of the underlying valuation methodology, and performed the following audit procedures, among others:

-- We assessed the competence and objectivity of management's valuation team, and any third-party appraisers engaged, by reviewing the qualifications and expertise of the individuals involved in the preparation and review of the valuations. - We selected a sample of properties where either the fair value change from prior year or significant assumptions fell outside our expectations, based on our understanding of the geographical real estate market for the specific asset type.
-For this sample of real estate properties, we evaluated the significant assumptions, including capitalization rates and stabilized net operating income including vacancy and rental income, by comparison to the expected real estate market benchmark range for similar assets, in similar locations.
-We also considered whether there were any additional asset-specific characteristics that may impact the significant assumptions utilized and that these were appropriately considered in the overall assessment of fair value. - We evaluated the REIT's critical accounting policies and related disclosures in the consolidated financial statements to assess appropriateness and conformity with IFRSs.
+We evaluated the REIT's real estate property specific characteristics including location, type and quality of the properties.
+We evaluated the REIT's real estate property specific characteristics including location, type and quality of the properties.
+We evaluated the REIT's real estate property specific characteristics including location, type and quality of the properties. f the erties where rom prior year Il outside our nderstanding te market for his sample of aluated the uding lized net des vacancy rison to the benchmark milar d whether set-specific act the ed and that sidered in the ue. value in to ispose of rties g the year. cal accounting es in the eents to assess